Skip to main content

 13. Click ManageEdit Policies:

-CMDB - Connected App - manage the connected app.png
+CMDB - Connected App - the new app - click Manage.png

-14. Under the section 'Client Credentials Flow' in '(Run As)', click on the magnifying glass icon:
+14. Under 'Client Credentials Flow' in '(Run As)', click on the magnifying glass icon:

-CMDB - Connected App - client credential flow.png
+CMDB - Connected App - the new app - Client Credential Flow.png

 In a popup window, select a preferred user* using the list of users or a search bar:

-CMDB - Connected App - select the running user.png
+CMDB - Connected App - the new app - select the running user.png

 *This user is considered to be a 'running' user of the connected app.
 The API will respect the permissions of the specified Cloudaware User while processing the requests.